MUNComputerScienceSociety/ABALookup/README.md

 Coding standards
 ----------------

-> Coding standards are important in any development project,
-> but they are particularly important when many developers
-> are working on the same project.
-> Coding standards help ensure that the code is high
-> quality, has fewer bugs, and can be easily maintained.

-This project tries to adhere to the [Zend Framework Coding Standard for PHP] with the following modifications:
+This project **tries** to adhere to the [Zend Framework Coding Standard for PHP] with the following modifications:

 - Indentation should consist of tab characters.
 Spaces are to be used for formatting.